 And on the flip side, the data’s clear: when customer retention grows by 5%, profits grow by 25%-85%.

 Why?
-Because acquiring a new customer is at least 5 times as expensive as retaining existing ones, while loyal customers are more likely to buy your upsells and cross-sells too.
+Because acquiring a new customer is at least 5 times as expensive as retaining existing ones, while loyal customers are more likely to buy you upsells and cross-sells, too.